Courantyne River

 The Courantyne River (/ˈkɜːrəntaɪn/ KUR-ən-tyne), also known as Corentyne and Corantijn (/nl/), is a river in northern South America in Suriname and Guyana.
-It is the longest river in the country and creates the border between Suriname and the East Berbice-Corentyne region of Guyana.
+It is the longest river in Suriname and creates the border between the country and the East Berbice-Corentyne region of Guyana.

-Its tributaries include Kutari River, Coeroeni River, New River, and Zombie Creek.
-In Suriname; Kabalebo River, Lucie River, Sipaliwini River, Kutari River.
+Its tributaries include Coeroeni River, Kabalebo River, Kutari River, Lucie River, New River, Sipaliwini River, and Zombie Creek.

 Course

 The river runs through the Guianan moist forests ecoregion.

-It originates in the Acarai Mountains and flows northward via the Boven (Upper) Courantyne which is the source river for approximately 724 km between Guyana and Suriname, emptying into the Atlantic Ocean near Corriverton, Guyana and Nieuw Nickerie, Suriname.
+It originates in the Acarai Mountains and flows northward via the Boven ('Upper') Courantyne which is the source river for approximately 724 km between Guyana and Suriname, emptying into the Atlantic Ocean near Corriverton (Guyana) and Nieuw Nickerie (Suriname).
 A ferry service operates between these two towns.
+Small ocean-going vessels are able to navigate the river for about 120 km to Apoera.
 A bridge is to be built by China Road and Bridge Corporation.

-Small ocean-going vessels are able to navigate the river for about 120 km to Apura, Suriname.